QuantumManyBody/FrontierSeminar/README.md

 # FrontierSeminar

-The webpage for the Frontier Seminar
+The webpage for the Frontier Seminar.

+See the README in the `flyer_maker` folder for instructions on generating fliers.